Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 Known Issues
 ------------

+**Second Master Extension does not work all the time** (gelöst)

+The kernel configuration in image version 1.0 (full and fast) is erroneous.
+This results in the second Master Extension not working all the time if two Extension are used at the same time.

+Since image version 1.1 (full and fast) the kernel configuration is fixed and this problem does not occur anymore.

 **C# program crashes on startup** (solved)

 Image version 1.0 (full and fast) contain C# bindings, that were compiled for